Reviving the walled garden

 The garden in the twenty-first century

 The last tenant at The Weir was Victor Morris, he came to reside at The Weir after the death of his former boss Roger Parr.
 Parr’s wish was that Victor stayed on at The New Weir after his death after many years serving him as not only a faithful chauffeur but a dear friend too.
 During his time here the walled garden yielded too much produce for him alone and eventually the garden was neglected due to wasted upkeep and cost.
-Fallen into a poor state of affair, the walled garden was out of use for many years until the National Trust decided to revive the garden back into a functioning space in 2009.
+Fallen into a poor state, the walled garden was out of use for many years until the National Trust decided to revive the garden back into a functioning space in 2009.

 Plot by plot, a team of enthusiastic volunteers and staff began work on restoring the garden led by head gardener, Ned Price alongside a second full time gardener, Stephen Morton.